Frank Sturgis: Watergate burglary 1972

 On June 17, 1972, Sturgis, Virgilio González, Eugenio Martínez, Bernard Barker and James W. McCord, Jr. were arrested while installing electronic listening devices in the national Democratic Party campaign offices located at the Watergate office complex in Washington.
-The phone number of Hunt was found in address books of the burglars.
+The White House office telephone number of CIA officer E. Howard Hunt was found in address books of the burglars.
 Reporters were able to link the break-in to the White House.
-The burglars had made an earlier successful entry to the same location several weeks earlier, but returned to fix a malfunctioning device and to photograph more documents.
+The burglars had successfully entered into the same location several weeks earlier, but returned to fix a malfunctioning device and to photograph more documents.
 Bob Woodward, a reporter working for The Washington Post was told by a source (Deep Throat) who was employed by the government that senior aides of President Richard Nixon had paid the burglars to obtain information about his political opponents.

 Sturgis was portrayed in All the President's Men, the 1976 film retelling the events of the Watergate scandal, by Ron Hale.